 3. Help set more realistic goals

 A good customer journey map can help your business set more actionable and realistic goals through the data you might have collected.
-The information that you collected through data and other empirical methods gives you an idea of what makes your business grow and develop.
+The information you collected through data and other empirical methods gives you an idea of what makes your business grow and develop.
 This can give you an insight into what type of goal you should set for your business.

 4. Helps Understand your customer’s needs